BIENVENIDOS, WILLKOMMEN, BIENVENUE, HUANYING, BEM VINDO, HOWDY!

 For the horticulturally-inclined fortunate enough to be living in countries with developed economies, there has never been a better time to be a grower and collector of tropical plants.
 The diversity and ready availability of new species and hybrids, the tools available to growers and the advances in plant nutrition, artificial lighting and state-of-the-art watering systems, etc. have combined to make the early 21st century the second Golden Age to indulge a penchant for tropical gardening and rare tropical plant collecting.
 This is the present situation whether it be in a traditional greenhouse, warm garden setting, or in a high-tech, automated-systems’-managed paludarium or terrarium.
 The playground is essentially the same level field whether one is a deliberative graybeard species orchid connoisseur, a hipster tabletop succulent enthusiast, a serial collector of poison dart frog color morphs, or a fanatic preteen grower-collector of carnivorous plants.

 Like others I know, I have long been frustrated by - given the subject matter - the surprising banality of most tropical gardening and rare plant collecting fora on the internet.
 From my perspective and for my tastes, these are largely dominated and/or curated by a host of mostly unimaginative and semi-informed individuals, some of whom provide absolutely no evidence that they are successful growers themselves.
 There are a few notable exceptions, mostly blogs.
-Surprisingly few of these are based in the U.S., although Gerhard Bock's "Succulents and More" (www.succulentsandmore.com) is a promising standout, but addresses very narrow interests.
-Outside of the ‘States, one very good example of a horticultural-themed website run by an articulate person who seems to have his wits about him both at home and in the field is the Cambodian-French naturalist Francois Mey’s, “A Garden’s Chronicle” (http://carnivorousockhom.blogspot.com/).
+Surprisingly few (or none) of these are based in the U.S. Outside of the ‘States.
+One very good example of a horticultural-themed website run by an articulate person who seems to have his wits about him both at home and in the field is the Cambodian-French naturalist Francois Mey’s, “A Garden’s Chronicle” (http://carnivorousockhom.blogspot.com/).
 All of the open fora that deal with specific families or natural groupings of plants (e.g. orchids, palms, cacti and succulents and carnivorous plants) suffer from the practical necessity of letting anyone with a connected device and an opinion add comments and, in doing so, inevitably result in the dumbing-down the topic matter for all.
-There are excellent reasons other than time constraints why many well-known nurserymen and owners of large private collections of rare tropical flora do not, as a rule, participate in exotic plant fora.
+There are excellent reasons other than time constraints why many well-known nurserymen, botanist-collectors and owners of large private collections of rare tropical flora do not, as a rule, participate in exotic plant fora.
 Based on personal experience, I suspect that most have been either chased off or have thrown up their hands and turned away in exasperation.
 I admit that there are the occasional voices that share valuable information to growers who are inclined to listen, but their contributions usually get lost in a sea of “looky-here” babble.

-Social media sites - Oy Vey! - harvest all the negative flotsam and jetsam from traditional internet fora, freight them with even more brain-dead chatter, flagrant narcissism and extraneous nonsense, then lard the whole dog's breakfast with “targeted” advertising and exploitative user tracking.
+Social media sites - Oy Vey! - harvest all the negative flotsam and jetsam from traditional internet fora, freight them with even more brain-dead chatter, flagrant narcissism, “me too-ism” and extraneous nonsense, then lard the whole dog's breakfast with ostensibly targeted advertising (i.e. spam) and exploitative user tracking.
 The cookie-cutter approach to engagement, slice-in-time content and lack of longer-term value to advanced growers is particularly evident on the best known social media platforms.
-Beyond this, many major social media sites are openly and actively stifling contrarian speech and circumstantial evidence has emerged suggesting that at least two of them are also complicit in the persecution of transparency activists in the Developing World.
-If you use U.S. social media sites and believe in the defense of personal freedoms - worldwide - perhaps some reflection is called for.
+Beyond this, the major social media sites are creepy Panopticons, aggressively spying on their users and openly and actively stifling contrarian speech.
+Circumstantial evidence has emerged suggesting that at least two of them are also complicit in the persecution of transparency activists and dissidents in the Developing World.
+There is recent, credible reporting that the worst of all of them shamelessly exploits its moderators, treats them as nothing more than disposable entities, and leaves them psychologically damaged and walking wounded when they finally cast them aside.
+If you use U.S. social media sites and consider yourself a progressive or believe in the defense of personal freedoms - worldwide - then perhaps some introspection is called for.

 It seems fairly obvious that someone will come up with the combination of the right formula and filtered audience that makes a curated internet forum on collecting and growing rare exotic plants function at a high level, perhaps via a blockchain/distributed ledger-based solution.
 In the meantime, we’re left with the option of high-end "blogging on the 'net" to promote interest and disseminate information on rare tropical plant cultivation.